 Each student is paired with a faculty member in their feild of study.
 Faculty mentors guide students through their research planning and implementation process.
 Mentors also provide advise about graduate programs and encourage students to particpate in local and regional conferences and research forums where students become exposed to the world of research and academia.

 During the first year of program participation, a student meets with his/her faculty mentor once per month to explore opportunities for research or assist in the faculty's current research project(s).
 During the second year (and third year, for those who enter the program as sophomores), the student will develop and complete a research project with ongoing support from the faculty–mentor.
 Stipends are available during the research phase of program participation.
+Students present their research at the end of the 8-week summer research program.

 Graduate School Preparation